foundriesio/docs/source/user-guide/account-management/account-roles.rst

    "Accounting", , "X", , ,
    "Member", , , , ,

-Managing and utilizing a Factory various *roles*, regardless of the number of members;

-A role consists of set permission levels for **account management** that a *member* of a FoundriesFactory gets assigned.
 There are four roles available.
 The two core roles being:

 * **Member**: Default when adding new users, with no permissions.